 where , , and are the semi-axes along length, width, and height.
 For convenience we use the full dimensions, so the volume becomes approximately .
 This simplified formula tends to slightly underestimate irregular rocks with protrusions but is adequate for estimating weight within twenty percent.

-Multiplying the volume by the rock’s density gives its mass.
+Multiplying the adjusted volume by the rock’s density gives its mass.
 To convert that mass to weight in newtons, multiply by the gravitational constant .
 Most of the time, however, we express boulder weight in kilograms or pounds, which is simply mass with a different unit.

 Rock Type | Density (kg/m³) |